-The boundary-scan register (BSR) is 18 bits long.
-It contains one boundary-scan cell (BSC) for each normal-function input pin and one BSC for each normal-function output pin.
-The BSR is used 1) to store test data that is to be applied internally to the inputs of the normal on-chip logic and/or externally to the device output terminals, and/or 2) to capture data that appears internally at the outputs of the normal on-chip logic and/or externally at the device input terminals.
+The boundary-scan register (BSR) is 40 bits long.
+It contains one boundary-scan cell (BSC) for each normal-function input pin, two BSCs for each normal-function I/O pin (one for input data and one for output data), and one BSC for each of the internally decoded output-enable signals (OEA and OEB).
+The BSR is used to store test data that is to be applied internally to the inputs of the normal on-chip logic and/or externally to the device output pins, and/or to capture data that appears internally at the outputs of the normal on-chip logic and/or externally at the device input pins.

 The source of data to be captured into the BSR during Capture-DR is determined by the current instruction.
-The contents of the BSR may change during Run-Test/Idle as determined by the current instruction.
-The contents of the BSR are not changed in Test-Logic-Reset.
+The contents of the BSR can change during Run-Test/Idle as determined by the current instruction.
+At power up or in Test-Logic-Reset, the value of each BSC is reset to logic 0.